leonardoLavagna/open_diet_2025/README.md

 # open_diet_2025
-Simulating Classical and Quantum Walks with an Arduino-Based LED System, a project for the event [Open DIET 2025](https://diet.web.uniroma1.it/en/node/6883).
+Simulating Classical and Quantum Walks with an Arduino-Based LED System: a project for the event [Open DIET 2025](https://diet.web.uniroma1.it/en/node/6883).

 ## Equipment
 To carry out this project we need: